Performance as at 31 December 2020

 Performance is after the annual fund charge, and before tax and membership fees (if applicable).
 For more information, see legal information and disclaimers.

-- Finally, the fund held a small cash balance, which was a minor detractor on performance.
-As optimism around the economic recovery improved, cash (which acts as a defensive asset) underperformed.
+- Finally, the fund held a small cash balance that was a minor detractor on performance.
+As optimism around the economic recovery improved, cash – which acts as a defensive asset – underperformed.

 Need more information?

 Read our Market Review for more information on investment markets.